The Burnout. Part 1.

 April 30th / May 1st, 2018

-Now in acting, there is no certainty.
+Now, in acting there is no certainty.
 Not even for the “wealthy and the trained”, the “privileged ones” as many picture “them”.
 I am not even going to bring up the rest of the actors, the “poor little ones” as they like to portray themselves.
 You might notice I did not say “us, the poor little ones” as I do not believe privilege gets you there.
 Yes, might help but the truth is, it’s up to the individual to maintain him or herself up there and make the best of it.
-And even if we all deserve that “one chance” that privilege might bring for free and fast, what the f**k, life ain’t fair and I am thankful there are no bombs falling from the sky.
+And even if we all deserve that “one chance” privilege might bring for free and fast, what the f**k, life is not fair, and I am thankful there are no bombs falling from the sky.
 So, move on and do your best even if you might just bite the dust.

 Have a lovely spring everyone!